 For example, some default password designs are fragile.
+It is cheap to

-It is cheap to find lists of these and it is not so challenging to perform a
+find lists of these and it is not so challenging to perform a

 hacked so easily; these are robust (although how robust is depends on

 the type of stressor).
-The typical paradigm of information security has been to go
+The typical paradigm of information security has

-from fragile designs and processes to robust ones as
+been to go from fragile designs and processes to robust ones as

 have evolved or how

-is becoming more script-oriented
+IT infrastructure is becoming more script-oriented

 or transitioning into infrastructure as a code.